hunter-college-ossd-spr-2020/project-evaluation/Ghidra_evaluation.md

 1. What is the primary programming language in the project?
 <br>
+The primary language is Java.

 1. What is the development environment?
 For example, is it Gnu C++ on Linux?
 Are there instructions for how to download, build, and install?
 <br>
+In order to start developing extensions and scripts you would still have to install

+GhidraDev plugin for Eclipse.
+This plugin is easily downloadable from their homepage.
+The website is https://www.ghidra-sre.org/   .

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 <br>
+Other than the distribution package that it provides on their website https://www.ghidra-sre.org/.
+It can be typically run on user-interactive and automated modes.

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample.
 <br>
+Based on my random sample I think it is fairly doable.
+The random sample that I picked was written in bash, which I’ve had some previous experience in from a previous class.

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/).
 <br>
+This is a huge project, the closest approximation is more than 2,800k and less than 3,000k.

 1. Does the repository have tests?
 <br>
+Yes, it has a few sample tests for their extensions, plugins, as well as other scripts.

 ---

 ### Code and Design Documentation
 1. Is there clear documentation in the code itself?
 <br>
+There is some documentations of different components ,of the project itself, in different readme’s.
+But it’s very disorganized and often hard to digest.

 1. Is there documentation about the design?
 <br>
+There is some documentation about the framework of the project, in different folders, but it is barely any.
+Most of the documentation is on the code itself if any code is documented.

 ---